belastingdienst/opr-paas/docs/user-guide/02_groups-and-users.md

 ## Groups and Users

 For every Paas it is possible to define which k8s groups have permissions on resources belonging to the Paas.
-It is possible to manage group membership externally, with an ldap sync solution based on `oc adm group sync`.
+It is possible to manage group membership externally, with an LDAP sync solution based on `oc adm group sync`.
-It also possible to have group membership managed by the Paas operator, by specifying users.
-However, we are working towards getting rid of user management through Paas, relying only externally managed groups.
+It is also possible to have group membership managed by the Paas operator, by specifying users.
+However, we are working towards getting rid of user management through Paas, relying only on externally managed groups.

 For more information on authorization, please see [Core Concepts - Authorization](../overview/core_concepts/authorization.md).